Last Updated on January 26, 2022

 Painting on photographs by artist Charlotte Caron:

-11. Progress to abstract (or semi-abstract)
+11. Develop towards abstract (or semi-abstract) pieces

 Producing abstract work is often the first solution that comes to mind for those who work slowly; students can be fearful that this will not allow them the opportunity to demonstrate strong observational skills.
 The solution is to produce abstract work that is derived from earlier realistic works, as in the A* A Level example below by Hania Cho: